 As I looked out at my unaware audience that evening, I thought of my business battle scars.
-In that moment, I could see their scars as well.
+At that moment, I could see their scars as well.
 The tired eyes, the fatigue of battle, the surprise at being recognized for success despite the feeling that they were just faking it.
-Some of them were relishing the moment and others were biding time until the evening ended.
+Some of them were relishing the moment, and others were biding time until the evening ended.

-Leadership isn’t always as glamorous as it seems and the wounds suffered in the pursuit of dreams don’t always heal.
+Leadership isn’t always as glamorous as it seems and the wounds suffered in pursuing dreams don’t always heal.

 We need to recognize greatness and excellence more often in our communities, but we also need to acknowledge that there’s a cost to excellence.
 Above all, we need to be thankful for the sacrifices of many that have benefited countless people in our communities.